kiking0501/kiking0501.github.io/README.md

 - Created a Gallery page for a mobile game SINoAlice since I truly enjoy its graphics!

-  *2020-Update:* Enriched the character collection and polished the page.
+  *2020-Update:* Enriched the character collection and polished the page. <br>
-  *2025-Update:* Moved the page to [a new location](https://github.com/kiking0501/Cantonese-Chinese-Translation)
+  *2025-Update:* Moved the page to [a new location](https://kiking0501.github.io/gallery_SINoAlice/), Added back character collections

 ### 2018-Aug

 - Created a Documentation page for my animation work ([The Polyhedramatics - Dance](https://github.com/kiking0501/polyhedramatics-dance-2018)) featured in The City Art Exhibition 2018, HKAPA.

   *2020-Update:* The documentation is not yet complete.
-Maybe it will be completed somedays!
+Maybe it will be completed somedays! <br>
   *2025-Update:* Moved the page [to a new location](https://kiking0501.github.io/polyhedramatics-dance-2018/doc_html/doc/main.html)